Tanq16/blog_site/_posts/homelab/2025-01-29-homelab-npm.md

 > Finish off the rest of the local service setup in the following subsections first before continuing with this subsection.
 {: .prompt-danger }

-Once the tunnel is saved, go back to your tunnel configuration page and add your services under the **Public Hostname** tab.
+Once the tunnel is saved, add your services under the **Public Hostname** tab.
 This is what helps your homelab services become reachable.
 However, these are all publicly available at this point without any authentication.
 So, go to **Access > Applications** and add an application with the URL `*.revp.home`, and configure a **Policy** to allow access to your subdomains.

-There are several ways of doing this; I prefer using emails for authentication, which sends an OTP to the included email addresses and authenticates with a JWT for the configured length of time.
-Explore and do what best suits you!
+There are several ways of doing this; I prefer using a certificate to allow only my devices to access the services.
+Explore and do what best suits your use case!

 ### Setting up NPM